RBerliner/Milone-DepthSensor/README.md

 ## Software Implementation

-The supporting software for the Milone eTape isbased on SensESP and is an extension fot he AnalogInput example.
-Because of the say the sensor has been connected to the ESP8266
+The supporting software for the Milone eTape is based on SensESP and is an extension of the AnalogInput example.
+Because of the way the sensor has been connected to the ESP8266
 (measuring the voltage across the fixed reference resistor) it was necessary to add a new class to SensESP, the VoltageDividerR1 class.
-In addition, code has been added to allow output of intermediate results from the sensor level calculation.
+In addition, code has been added to the AnalogInput example to allow output of intermediate results from the sensor level calculation.